kawine/usif/README.md

 ### Embedding Individual Sentences

-If you don't have a sizable list of related sentences to embed, then there is not much point to doing piecewise common component removal, so you can set `m = 0` when initializing uSIF.
+If you don't have a sizable list of related sentences to embed, then there is not much point to doing piecewise common component removal, in which case you can set `m = 0` when initializing uSIF.
 Even for STS tasks, setting `m = 0` only decreases performance by 1-4%.